Halloween H20: 20 Years Later: Production

 John Carpenter was originally in consideration to be the director for this particular follow-up since Curtis wanted to reunite the cast and crew of the original to have active involvement in it.
 It was believed that Carpenter opted out because he wanted no active part in the sequel; however, this is not the case.
 Carpenter agreed to direct the film, but his starting fee as director was $10 million, so he demanded a three-picture deal with Dimension Films.
 Carpenter's bargain was denied by the Weinsteins, and therefore no deal took place.
 Carpenter rationalized this by believing the hefty fee was compensation for revenue he had never received from the original Halloween, a matter that was still a contention between Carpenter and Halloween producer Moustapha Akkad even after twenty years.
-When Akkad balked at Carpenter's fee, Carpenter quit the project.
-Steve Miner assumed directing.
+When Akkad balked at Carpenter's fee, Carpenter quit the project and therefore refused to continue his involvement once again.
+Steve Miner was hired to replace him.
+Curtis later regretted doing the film, saying in a 2018 interview: "Now, to this day, I regret that I didn't say to everyone, if Debra Hill's not the one producing this movie, I'm not doing it".

 Scream writer/producer Kevin Williamson was involved in various areas of production.
 Although not directly credited, he provided rewrites in character dialogue and helped make alterations and sketches of the script.
 He also came up with the paramedic storyline that explained how Michael survived the ending, which was partially filmed the day after principal photography ended and later utilized in the film's sequel.
 The writers of Halloween H20 were left with a dilemma when Curtis wanted to end the series, but Moustapha Akkad had a clause that legally wouldn't allow the writers to kill Michael Myers off.
 According to the Blu-ray released by Scream Factory, Curtis almost left the project just weeks before filming, until Kevin Williamson came up with the paramedic storyline and presented it to Akkad.
 Curtis finally agreed to be a part of the film under the condition that no footage hinting toward a sequel would be presented by the film, and that the audience would believe that Michael was dead until the inevitable sequel was announced.
 Halloween: Resurrection's first shot of Michael in the paramedic uniform was filmed the day after H20's principal photography ended, according to H20's editor, Patrick Lussier.

 The film features an in memoriam tribute to Donald Pleasence in the closing credits, but misspells his last name as "Pleasance."